Use Cases

 Shopping campaigns allow you to show your product listings in the Google Shopping tab and other search results.

-Advantage: Shopping campaigns are a great way to drive traffic to your website (e-commerce store) and increase sales.
+Advantage: Shopping campaigns are a great way to drive traffic to your website (ecommerce store) and increase sales.
+It is important to have a consistent feed hygiene and repeatable processes when you’re managing SKUs, inventory, and product data at scale.

 Local Campaigns